busarova/Extension-Repository/README.md

 Final Project Assignment in Teleric Academy by Tick42.

+Installation instructions at the bottom.

-*Used Technologies: Java, Spring MVC, Hibernate, MariaDB, Thymeleaf, CSS, HTML*
+*Used Technologies: Java, Spring MVC, Hibernate, MariaDB, Thymeleaf, Bootstrap, CSS, HTML*

 ## Funcionalities: